For decades now, the so-called experts on hypnosis have all

 documented cases stand as evidentiary proof that hypnosis abuse is not only

 possible, but happens more often than most might ever possibly think.
-This
+The

-compilation of criminal cases stands as a testament to the reality of
+overwhelming number of hypnosis cases listed here are a testament to the reality of

 Many of these